Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Numerical Example

-Fig. \eqref{fig:reg} and Fig. \eqref{fig:viol} illustrates the trajectories of the Average \textit{Static} Regret $\frac{\mathcal{R}_s(T)}{T}$ and Average Constraint Violation $\frac{\mathcal{R}^{ec}_s(T)}{T}$ for $N=14$ agents over $T=2000$ time horizon instances.
-It can be deduced from the figures that the Algorithm \ref{algo:doopt} while running to solve the problem \eqref{eqn:D1}-\eqref{eqn:D4}, drives the above metrics to the origin, as the horizon increases.
+\begin{remark} Depending on the conditioning of initial values and learning rate parameters used in the algorithm, the regret can assume negative values \cite{li2020distributed} however, it doesn't necessarily imply that the online solution is "better" than the offline one initially, just that the algorithm \text{greedily} starts to explore the decision space with past information.
+Irrespectively, the primary objective of achieving \textit{sublinear} regret over the horizon remains the ultimate goal and as such the online solution should "catch up" with the offline one in the \textit{long-term}. \end{remark} Fig. \eqref{fig:reg} and Fig. \eqref{fig:viol} illustrates the trajectories of the Average \textit{Static} Regret $\frac{\mathcal{R}_s(T)}{T}$ and Average Constraint Violation $\frac{\mathcal{R}^{ec}_s(T)}{T}$ for $N=14$ agents over $T=2000$ time horizon instances.
+It can be observed that Algorithm \ref{algo:doopt} ensures that both the performance metrics approach zero, as the horizon increases.
 In a sense, it can be inferred from this example that the Algorithm \ref{algo:doopt} is learning the cost parameter probability distribution of the objective functions, and as the time horizon increases so do the prediction capabilities.

-The evolution of the Localized Marginal Prices (LMP) $\lambda_{i,t}$ for each agent $i \in [N ]$ as depicted in Fig. \eqref{fig:mu} exhibits an emergent consensus nature within a smaller horizon window, implying that the Algorithm \ref{algo:doopt} has learned the nature of the LMPs for un-congested systems.
+The evolution of the Localized Marginal Prices (LMP) $\lambda_{i,t}$ for each agent $i \in [N ]$ has been depicted in Fig. \eqref{fig:mu}. \begin{remark} The primary objective of the online OPF algorithm is to learn the uncertainties inherent in the optimization problem so as to make better and more informed decisions regarding optimized generation allocation under inconclusiveness, and as such is usually operated initially in the background \cite{chadoulos2021learning}, and deployed in real-time once training finishes. \end{remark}